ethereum-optimism/community-hub/src/docs/contribute/important-terms.md

 ## Brand Kit

-We are currently updating our brand kit, but you can find the current [Brand Kit here](https://github.com/ethereum-optimism/brand-kit)!
+We are currently updating our brand kit, but you can find the old [Brand Kit here](https://github.com/ethereum-optimism/brand-kit)!

 ## Networks & The Superchain